 Section 1 TITLE: This local law shall be known as the "local law" or the "moratorium", each as the context thereof so admits or requires.
-Among the purposes of this local law are to freeze-in-place current land uses and development activities while the Town reviews the recently updated 2020 Comprehensive Plan and considers its recommendations to consider town-wide zoning, or other regulatory updates, to implement the hamlet and development goals of the community.
+Among the purposes of this local law are to freeze-in-place current land uses and development activities while the Town considers town-wide zoning and/or other regulatory updates to implement the development goals of the community.

 Section 2 AUTHORITY AND INTENT: This local law is a police power and land use regulation.
 It is intended and declared to address matters of local concern.
-This local law is intended to be consistent with and adopted pursuant to the authority granted to the Town Board under the New York State Constitution and the laws of the State of New York, including but not limited to Town Law §§ 130 and 261, et seq., the New York State Constitution Article IX, Municipal Home Rule Law § 10, and the Statute of Local Governments §10.
+This local law is intended to be consistent with and adopted pursuant to the authority granted to the Town Board under the New York State Constitution and the laws of the State of New York, including but not limited to Town Law §§ 130 and 261, et seq., the New York State Constitution Article IX,

+Municipal Home Rule Law § 10, and the Statute of Local Governments §10.
 It is the intent of the Town to consider its first zoning law and, if the Town opts not to proceed with zoning, then to consider architectural and size-form based controls to supplement existing site planning and subdivision requirements and local laws.

-Section 3 PURPOSES AND GOALS : The following are among the purposes of this local law:
+Section 3 PURPOSES AND GOALS: The following are among the continuing purposes of this local law: